scleradb/scleradb.github.io/docsrc/sclerasql/visualization.md

 ScleraViz is inspired by [Grammar of Graphics](http://vita.had.co.nz/papers/layered-grammar.html), specifically [R's ggplot2](http://ggplot2.org/) -- but is implemented as an extension to [ScleraSQL](../sclerasql/sqlintro.md) and uses [D3](http://d3js.org) as the rendering engine.
 Moreover, unlike ggplot2, ScleraViz can clean, analyze and plot *streaming* data.

-Sclera Visualization was introduced in Sclera 3.0.
 An online preview, with a number of examples with code, is available at [http://www.scleradb.com/scleraviz](/scleraviz).

 ![ScleraViz Examples](images/visualization/scleraviz-examples.jpg "Visualization Examples")
 ![ScleraViz Bar Example](images/visualization/scleraviz-bar.jpg "Bar Example")